marionpavaux/marionpavaux/README.md

 #### Programming repositories :
 <ul>
-  <li> Little RNN : Training AI architectures to study and control motor execution in paraplegic patients. (yet private but a restricted public version is available)</li>
+  <li> Little RNN : Training AI architectures to study and control motor execution in paraplegic patients (yet private but a restricted public version is available)</li>
   <li> Classifying sleep stages with the Start-up Dreem</li>
   <li> Segmentation of white masses using image processing </li>
   <li> Three High Performance Computing projects using CPUs and GPUs</li>